Uzzuk99/Uzzuk99/README.md

 You can click the Preview link to take a look at your changes.
 --->

-# WifiMafia tutorial
+# command and codes tutorial
 # Usage
-pip3 install ctypes

-pip3 install time

-pip3 install platform
+kiss muna
 # In Linux and Termux(Android):
 sudo python3 mafia.py
 # In Windows: